 We’ve looked to see if you can buy anything similar on sites such as Amazon, and while it is not that easy to find a Lithuanian design, this wooden bowl is similar to some I’ve seen sold in Vilnius Old Town.

-I personally love having some wooden bowls around my house for fruit or simply decoration, it gives that authentic, and cosy feel to the space.
+I personally love having some wooden bowls around my house for fruit or simply decoration, it gives that authentic, and cozy feel to the place.

 You cannot go more traditional than clay crockery.